h2oai/h2o-health/README.md

 - `docs/docs`: It contains the Markdown documentation files to edit for the next documentation version.
 Customize the order of the docs sidebar in `sidebars.js`
 - `docs/src`: Non-documentation files (for example, `docs/src/css/custom.css`, controls the style of the documentation site)
 - `docs/static`: Static directory.
 In particular, it stores the location of the third-party licenses that are rendered in the docs
+- `docs/versioned_docs/`: It contains past Markdown documentation files to edit if a change is required for a particular documentation version
+- `docs/versioned_sidebars`: It contains past documentation sidebars to edit if a change is required for a particular documentation version
 - `docs/docusaurus.config.js`: A config file containing the documentation (site) configuration
 - `docs/sidebars.js`: The specific documentation sidebar for the docs located at `docs/docs`

 ### Edit locally